 The curriculum used is culturally sensitive to American Indians /Alaskan Natives and meets the American Diabetes Association standards for diabetes care.

 Stacy Briscoe, RD, LD, 3 Nations Wellness Manager

-Nutrition services are provided by a registered dietitian and include medical nutrition therapy, well child nutrition counseling and Head Start assessments, pediatric and adult weight management, WIC referrals, and nutrition counseling for diverse conditions such as anemia, kidney disease, diabetes, hyperlipidemia.
-Counseling/education is available by request or on referral from a medical provider to individuals of diverse ages, families and community groups.
+Nutrition services are provided by a registered dietitian and include medical nutrition therapy, well-child nutrition counseling and Head Start assessments, pediatric and adult weight management, WIC referrals, and nutrition counseling for diverse conditions such as anemia, kidney disease, diabetes, and hyperlipidemia.
+Counseling/education is available by request or on referral from a medical provider to individuals of diverse ages, families, and community groups.